 Other features of our kid-friendly dental office:

-- Dedicated themed areas and treatment rooms catered to children, including cleaning area where siblings can be together and private treatment rooms.
+- Dedicated themed areas and treatment rooms catered to children, including a cleaning area where siblings can be together and private treatment rooms.

-- Parents welcome during treatment.
+- Parents are welcome during treatment.

 - Multiple doctors to get sibling appointments at the same time.